terraghegyr/how-hot-is-it/README.md

 > (I'm running Proxmox on second-hand old office desktop.
 Grafana is great but I only watch temperature and for that, it is too much both capability wise and resource usage wise.
 So I made this.)

 > (Entirely Claude coded.
-Throughly but only tested in my environement: Proxmox, Intel Core i7-8700 CPU)
+Throughly but only tested in my environement: Proxmox 8.4.19, Intel Core i7-8700 CPU)

 > This is very simple system especially the agent side since it is only just a bash script, but use at your own risk.